mahikamahapatra101/SelfBalancingSearchTree_RedBlackTree_JUnit/README.md

 # Self-Balancing Search Tree — Red-Black Tree

-A generic Red-Black Tree in Java guaranteeing O(log n) search and insertion.
+A generic Red-Black Tree in Java powering a game record leaderboard — filtering, ranking, and retrieval all in O(log n).

+## What it does

+- **Leaderboard from CSV data** — loads game records from a CSV file and stores them in a Red-Black Tree for efficient ranked access
+- **Rich filtering** — filter by level range, min/max level, playtime, or number of records returned
+- **Live record submission** — insert new game records at runtime; the tree rebalances automatically to maintain sorted order
+- **O(log n) performance** — all insertion, search, and retrieval operations are guaranteed logarithmic via strict RBT invariants

-## How It Works
+## How it works

-- Automatically handles node rotations and color adjustments during insertion
-- Uses Java generics to work with any object type
-- Strict RBT invariants maintained at all times
+Uses Java generics so the tree can store any `Comparable` type.
+During insertion, the tree automatically applies rotations and recoloring to keep depth balanced.
+Game records are keyed by level, making range queries a natural tree traversal.

-## Tech Stack
+## Tech stack

 - Java
 - JUnit 5

 ## Testing

-JUnit 5 tests cover insertions, rotations, and edge cases to verify all balancing logic.
+JUnit 5 tests cover CSV ingestion, single/bulk insertions, left/right
+rotations, and all filter combinations — verifying both correctness and tree structure invariants after each operation.